 Defining Regression Testing

-Regression Testing is the method of investigating software for problems that may arise post an action in the software.
-These actions could include patching, or any type of updates or modification to code.
+Regression Testing is the method of investigating software for problems that may arise post action in the software.
+These actions could include patching or any type of updates or modifications to code.
 This form of testing is run to confirm that these actions/changes do not affect other parts of the software, and also to verify that the additional code does not have any bugs or defects.
-The basis of Regression Testing is not test actions, but is important to ensure that updates run as intended and do not have any unforeseen and unwanted effects.
+The basis of Regression Testing is not tested actions but is important to ensure that updates run as intended and do not have any unforeseen and unwanted effects.
 It is therefore obvious that this form of testing must be conducted before the final rollout.

 Salient Features of Regression Testing